cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ### Create TargetHeight Variable

 Getting playable frame rates at higher resolutions can be difficult even when using a smaller model.
 We can help out our GPU by scaling down the camera input to a lower resolution before feeding it to the model.
 We would then scale the output image back up to the source resolution.
-This can also yield results closer to what during training if you trained the model with lower resolution images.
+This can also yield results closer to the test results during training if you trained the model with lower resolution images.

 Create a new public `int` variable named `targetHeight`.
 We'll set the default value to `540` which is the same as the test image used in the Colab Notebook.